Ways Women Can Increase Their Chances Of Getting Into True Platonic Friendships With Guys

 Certain situations can send mixed signals.
 So can specific behaviors.
 It's definitely a good idea not to do these things in the first few months of the friendship, but being cautious with them longer-term can also help keep it clear in everyone's mind that the relationship will always just be a friendly one.

 - Touching them a lot - Some guys will even see rougher touching, like a punch on the arm, as romantic, though that should be fine with most friends.
-What I'm talking about is more things like reflexively touching his shoulder after every joke he makes.
-The most risky type of touch is boyfriend/girlfriend-type stuff, like resting your head on his shoulder, or laying your head in his leg, while you watch a movie.
+What I'm talking about is more things like reflexively touching his arm after every joke he makes.
+The most risky type of touch is boyfriend/girlfriend-type stuff, like resting your head on his shoulder while you watch a movie.

 - Giving each other back massages or foot rubs - Be especially wary if he's offering the massage.
 Some guys think if they can touch you in a more intimate way, or show you how good they are with their hands, that you'll start thinking of them on a more sexual wavelength.